Fatcatcreate/Element-IDE/README.md

 - **Themes and Customization:** Allow users to customize the editor theme and overall appearance.
 - **Plugin System:** Develop a plugin architecture to allow for community-developed extensions and features.
 - **Enhanced Language Support:** Improve support for other languages with features like IntelliSense and code completion.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue.

+### Known Issues

+*   **Windows Terminal:** The integrated terminal feature is currently not working on Windows due to a known issue with the `node-pty` package.
+Any help in resolving this issue would be greatly appreciated.